Paddy Power eyes bumper World Cup as profit guidance dents shares

 Davy Stockbrokers cut its rating on Paddy Power to 'underperform' in late April when its shares traded at 67 euros, saying fair value was 57.80 euros.
 The stock has since fallen 11 percent.

-Paddy Power, which has posted stellar top-line profit growth in recent years, said on Wednesday that operating profit rose 12 percent to 75.4 million euros (64 million pounds) in the first half with revenues up 22 percent, driven by the group's market-leading online division.
+Paddy Power, which has posted stellar top-line profit growth in recent years, said on Wednesday that operating profit rose 12 percent to 75.4 million euros ($100 million) in the first half with revenues up 22 percent, driven by the group's market-leading online division.

 The Dublin-based group said it was on track for low- to mid-double-digit full year operating profit growth in constant currency terms.